nianticlabs/simplerecon/README.md

 Download a pretrained model into the `weights/` folder.

-We provide the following models:
+We provide the following models (scores are with online default keyframes):

 | `--config`  | Model  | Abs Diff↓| Sq Rel↓ | delta < 1.05↑| Chamfer↓ | F-Score↑ |
 |-------------|----------|--------------------|---------|---------|--------------|----------|